axkit/date/README.md

 ### Creating a New Date

-You can create a new date using the `New` function, which accepts the year, month, and day as arguments:
+Create a new date using the `New` function, which takes year, month, and day as arguments:

 ```go
 d := date.New(2023, time.January, 1)